 My recent improvements in the field of computer science led to my increased interest in artificial intelligence.
 The internship position at [Company’s Name] seems like the perfect fit for my current level of knowledge.
 I am confident that I can contribute to your operations while improving my skills and becoming an integral part of your progress-focused team.

-5 Tips for Writing an Outstanding Motivational Letter
+5 Tips to Write an Effective Motivational Letter

 Here are five expert tips that can help you craft an impeccable motivational letter: